-Soon after the Rule was adopted, we began engaging with our suppliers to ensure they were aware of the Rule and the implications for them as suppliers of the Company.
-The Company sent mailings to all Company suppliers that we anticipated would be within the scope of the Rule, informing them that each in-scope supplier would be expected to have a conflict minerals policy in place and to implement a system to trace the origin of any 3TG supplied to the Company as defined in the template developed by the EICC-GeSI (the "Template"), which was attached to the mailing.
-We also provided a Company contact to answer any questions the suppliers had regarding implementation of the Rule.
+Since the Rule was adopted, we have engaged with our suppliers to ensure they are aware of the Rule and the implications for them as suppliers of the Company.
+The Company communicates with all Company suppliers that we anticipate would be within the scope of the Rule, informing them that each in-scope supplier is expected to have a conflict minerals policy in place and to implement a system to trace the origin of any 3TG supplied to the Company, including by collecting the supplier and smelter information called for by the template developed by the RBA-GeSI (the "Template"), which we provide to each direct supplier.
+We also provide a Company contact to answer any questions the suppliers have regarding implementation of the Rule.